marcosgomesneto/typing-simulator/README.md

 - **Two Simulation Modes:**

   - _Automatic:_ Let the plugin simulate human-like typing automatically.
-  - _Manual:_ Control the simulation by manually pressing keys, offering flexibility and a more interactive experience during presentations.
+  - _Manual:_ Control the simulation by manually typing any keys randomly, offering flexibility and a more interactive experience during presentations.

 - **Customizable Simulation Behavior:**